Raimi's theorem for manifolds with circle symmetry: Introduction

-The proofs of our three geometric theorems reduce to verifying the structural hypotheses of the general circle-bundle theorem introduced in Section~\ref{section-main-result}.
-Once this framework is in place, the partition constructed in the previous work of Kang, Koh, and the author on the circle $C$ automatically induces the desired Raimi-type partitions on $\mathbb{S}^{n-1}$, on rotational power surfaces, and on circular cylindrical surfaces.
+Thus the proofs reduce to verifying the structural hypotheses of the general circle-bundle theorem introduced in Section~\ref{section-main-result}.
+Once this framework is in place, the partition constructed in the previous work of Kang, Koh, and the author on the circle $\mathbb{T}$ automatically induces the desired Raimi-type partitions on $\mathbb{S}^{n-1}$, on rotational power surfaces, and on circular cylindrical surfaces.

 Our approach naturally leads to the following open question: Let $M$ be a compact hyperbolic surface with its normalized area measure.
 Does $M$ admit a measurable Raimi--type partition (in the sense of this paper), even though it has no circle action and therefore lies outside our circle--bundle framework?